ProjectCraftworld/CwLibNet/CwLibNet_Migration_Plan.md

 - **Data Structures:** The new codebase is modular, with clear separation of mesh data, serialization, and utility logic.
 - **Extensibility:** The new code is easier to extend and maintain due to its modularity and clear separation.

-## Migration Goals
+## Updated Migration Goals
+- Refactor scripts in `CwLibNet_4_HUB` to be compatible with the serialization patterns and code used in the legacy Craftworld HUB (LittleBIGPlanet 2 PC port).
+- Ensure that serialization logic, interfaces, and data structures in `CwLibNet_4_HUB` match or interoperate with those in Craftworld HUB.
-- Refactor scripts to match the modular, engine-agnostic style of CwLibNet_4_HUB.
+- Adapt or wrap CwLibNet_4_HUB's modular, instance-based serialization to support the static/global, return-code-based, and Unity-centric serialization style of Craftworld HUB where necessary.
-- Update serialization logic to use the new versioned system.
-- Remove or refactor Unity-specific dependencies where possible, but maintain .NET Standard 2.1 compatibility for Unity.
+- Maintain .NET Standard 2.1 compatibility for Unity and cross-platform use.
-- Standardize naming conventions, namespaces, and data structures.
+- Document all changes and patterns to ensure maintainability and clarity for future development.

+---

 ## Migration Steps
 1. Analyze each script for Unity dependencies and legacy patterns.